Myhope/cm-11.0-20140121-NIGHTLY-LegacyXperia-mango-errores-minusculos/README.md

 * * Mx player pro.
 * * Stops when the camera when recording video.
 * * Stops the Trebuchet.
-* * The google is very slow with some hanging.
+* * The google is very slow with some are hung.
 * * Computer does not recognize  ADB at least before passing to legacyXperia have recognized the computer run the rest of the fantastic
 * Link2SD (fantastic)